slnwlf/getfixed/README.md

-# Fixed Gear Nation
+## Fixed Gear Nation

-**Fixed Gear Nation** is a community site for Fixed gear bicycle enthusiasts.
-Community members can check out fixed gear builds and post their own bikes.
+A fixed gear bicycle is a single-speed bicycle without a freewheel. **Fixed Gear Nation** is a community website for Fixed gear bicycle enthusiasts.
+Community members can browse fixed gear builds and post their own personal bikes.

-## Features
+# MVP Features

-* Users can see a newsfeed of posted bikes with name, description, and thumbnail image.
+* Users can browse a newsfeed of posted bikes.
+Each bike includes a name, description, and thumbnail image.
+(Read)
-* Users can post a bike with name, description, and photo.
+* Users can post bikes.
+(Create)
 * Users can upvote bikes.
 One vote per user per bike.
 * Users can share bike URLs - each bike has a readable URL.
 * Users can see the details of a bike, including a larger photo.
 * Users can see their own bike (or quiver of bikes) on their profile page
-* Users can edit or delete their own bikes on the bike details page
+* Users can edit or delete their own bikes on the bike details page (Update, Delete)
 * Date of post is listed next to each bike

-## Technologies used
+# Technologies used

 * Ruby on Rails
 * Bootstrap CSS for responsive design